VytautePo/beauty-salon-scheduling-system/README.md

 Reduced time required for schedule planning
 Eliminated total hours counting
 Eliminated frequent manual corrections
-System has been running since the beginning of February, now running independently without adjustments for over a month Easy duplication system allows keeping using the schedule for as long as it serves Hiding pages alows storing data in the same place and keeping the main sheet tidy
+The structure helped identify workload distribution and potential scheduling gaps System has been running since the beginning of February, now running independently without adjustments for over a month Easy duplication system allows keeping using the schedule for as long as it serves Hiding pages alows storing data in the same place and keeping the main sheet tidy